Visitacion/Voluntariado/README.md

 - Process View: with sequence, communication, activity, timing and interaction overview diagrams.
 - Implementation View: with component diagrams.
 - Deployment View: with deployment diagrams.

++ Usecase View: with uses case and activity diagrams.